 This property is sited to the south-west of the application site.
 Its side garden area adjoins the electricity sub-station.
-House 1 is sited at a distance of 16m at its closest point.
+House 1 is sited at a distance of 17m at its closest point.
 Given this distance and its siting, it will not give rise to any loss of light to this property.
-The single angled window in the end elevation of House 1 faces no.23 at a distance of 24m and no.21 (at a more acute angle) at a distance of 21m.
-These distances, together with the retention of existing boundary trees, will ensure no significant levels of overlooking to the rear elevation or rear garden area.
+The single window in the flank elevation of House 1 faces towards the adjacent electricity sub-station and, beyond this, the side garden area of no.21 at a distance of 12m.
+This distance, together with the presence of boundary trees, will ensure no significant levels of overlooking to the garden area.